2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Rising Starz

-• Progressive understanding and execution of body lines, placement, flexibility, control, stage presence and timing
+• Demonstrates progressive understanding of body lines, placement, flexibility, control, stage presence and timing

-• Developed spatial awareness, performance quality and clean execution of moderately difficult choreography
+• Demonstrates progressive knowledge of spatial awareness, performance quality and clean execution of choreography with moderate difficulty

-• Developed understanding of style and quality of movement
+• Demonstrates progressive understanding of style and quality of movement

 TECHNICAL SKILL SET: